shivannis/xandr-docs-public/xandr-docs/mobile-sdk/support-for-overriding-country-codes-and-zip-codes-on-android.md

 ---
-title : Support for Overriding Country Codes and Zip Codes on Android description : Mobile SDK allows the publishers to override the country codes and zip codes.
-The SDK uses City/DMA/Country information from standard feed (log level data) for reporting purposes. ms.custom : android-sdk ms.date : 10/28/2023
+title: Support for Overriding Country Codes and Zip Codes on Android
+description: This page covers setter methods like setGeoOverrideCountryCode, setGeoOverrideZipCode and getter methods like getGeoOverrideCountryCode and getGeoOverrideZipCode which are used by publishers to override the country codes and zip codes.
+ms.custom: android-sdk
+ms.date: 10/28/2023
 ---

 # Support for overriding country codes and zip codes on Android

 Mobile SDK allows the publishers to override the country codes and zip codes.
 The SDK uses City/DMA/Country information from standard feed (log level data) for reporting purposes.
 However it is required overwrite these values from reverser geocoded latitude and longitude data (if available) to keep the data sanity intact.
 Reason being, if those values are not overwritten, log level data will point to the ip-address based locations and eventually will project wrong data set especially with mobile data.

 ## Methods